This delicious summer raspberry salad is tangy and sweet with crunchy pecans and creamy goat cheese. A perfect summer salad!

-With fresh, ripe raspberries, this delicious and refreshing raspberry salad is a little sweet and tangy -- in addition to crunchy and creamy, thanks to the pecans and goat cheese.
-Plus, this low-carb and keto raspberry salad is only 3 net carbs per serving and a perfect side salad!
+With fresh, ripe raspberries, this tasty summer raspberry salad is tangy and sweet — in addition to crunchy and creamy, thanks to the pecans and goat cheese.

 Although it's incredibly quick and simple to make, you wouldn't guess it since the raspberry salad is so beautiful in presentation.
-It's a perfect salad for for any type of gathering -- formal or casual.
-But, it's also great to serve alongside a simple lunch or dinner at home.
+It's a perfect salad for for any type of gathering — formal or casual.
+It also pairs well with a simple lunch or dinner.

 A Little Background on the Salad...

 There are many variations of raspberry salad out there, but it seems that the most common one calls for spinach as a base and walnuts as the nut.
 Unfortunately, we don't know much about the history of raspberry salad, or else we'd share some of that with you.

 Our recipe is an adaption of my mom's recipe, which she got the from the Byerly's cookbook a while back (early 90s).
 Byerly's, now known as Lunds & Byerly's, is a specialty grocer in the Minneapolis area, which also opened a few local restaurants.
 The Byerly's recipe, called Spinach and Boston Lettuce Salad, calls for a mix of spinach and Boston lettuce.
 In addition, it uses toasted walnuts and doesn't include any cheese.
 A highlight of the Byerly's recipe is their raspberry salad dressing, which is made with raspberry vinegar, walnut oil, a little sugar, and salt and pepper.